valuevalk/audits/README.md

 - **Niche Expertise** – I’ve audited projects across different web3 domains and only take work where I can add real value.
 - **Transparent** – one auditor, clear accountability, publicly verifiable credibility.

-A solo security review, especially early on, before further team audits can help maximize ROI and save you $$$$$.
+A solo security review, especially early on, before further audits can help maximize ROI and save you $$$$$.

 Let's talk.
 Reach out to me anytime and see whether a **Solo Audit** is the **right fit** for your project.
 - **Telegram:** [@valkvalue](https://t.me/valkvalue)